AppOmni-Labs/event-maturity-matrix/schema/README.md

 ### Event Types

-Event Types are the different types of activity that's audited.
-These are the core of the `event-maturity-matrix` and provide detection, security and IT professionals with understanding what can and can't be detected / investigated with a event source.
+Event Types are the different types of activity that are audited.
+These are the core of the `event-maturity-matrix` and provide detection, security and IT professionals with understanding what can and cannot be detected / investigated with an event source.

 The current list of event types by root type are: